Nathan E. Cook

-Nathan Edward Cook (October 10, 1885 – September 10, 1992) was a sailor in the United States Navy during the Philippine–American War whose naval career continued through the Second World War.
-When he died at the age of 106 he was the oldest surviving American war veteran, and the last verified veteran of the Boxer Rebellion.
+Nathan Edward Cook (October 10, 1885 – September 10, 1992) was an American Navy officer and veteran of the Philippine–American War, Boxer Rebellion, and both World War I and World War II.
+He enlisted in the Navy in 1901 and retired in 1942 after more than four decades of service.

-Biography
+Cook was widely reported during his later life as the oldest known surviving American war veteran.
+He died in 1992 at the age of 106.
+Although contemporary accounts sometimes described him as a Spanish–American War veteran, he enlisted after that war had ended; he was instead a veteran of the Philippine–American War and was the last living member of the United Spanish War Veterans.

+Early life

 Cook was born on October 10, 1885, in Hersey, Michigan, to William and Ellen Cook.
 His father died in 1895 and his mother later remarried.
 The family subsequently moved to Kansas City, Missouri.
 Cook left a 50-cent-a-day job at a packing plant to join the United States Navy.
 He lied about his age (then 15) in order to join, enlisting on April 9, 1901.
 He was inspired to join after seeing a recruiting poster which said, "Join the Navy and See the World."
 He was assigned to the USS Pensacola.